Osteoporosis Treatment Q&A: All You Need to Know

 Can Medication Alone Lead to Successful Osteoporosis Treatment?

 The previously discussed drugs aren’t the only therapy for osteoporosis.
-The best treatment for osteoporosis in 2021 also includes certain practices that help manage the disease:
+The best treatment for osteoporosis also includes certain practices that help manage the disease:

 - Preventing falls—Wearing low-heeled shoes with non-slip bottoms.
 It would help if you also made your home safe and secure.
 Check for electrical cords and slippery surfaces that might cause you to trip or fall.
 Keep rooms well lit, install grab bars inside and outside the shower door and bathtub, and use automatic flush toilets.
 Also, organize how you get into and out of bed comfortably.
 You may not need to take all of these precautions, but preparing ahead of time is always a good idea.